 We will have certified coaches at the tournament ready to help and corner you.
 We understand that not everyone can have their coach or trainer travel with them so we are here to help.
 Let us know ahead of time so we can assign a coach.

 How do we get matched up for the tournament?

-USA Boxing has weight classes that allow a diffence in weight of 8lbs, 10lbs and 15lbs depending on your weight class.
-Our goal is to keep each match with in 5lbs.
-The list of weight classes will be posted bellow.
+USA Boxing has weight classes that allow a difference in weight of 8lbs, 10lbs, and 15lbs depending on your weight class.
+Our goal is to keep each match within 5lbs.
+The list of weight classes will be posted below.

-USA Boxing uses an Novice and Open class.
-0 to 10 bouts being novice and 11 or more bouts being Open.
-Again, our goal is to keep the match ups as close as possible.
-Novice, especially those with no competition experience, we try to match with in 0 to 3 bouts.
+USA Boxing uses a Novice and Open class.
+0 to 10 bouts being a novice and 11 or more bouts being Open.
+Again, our goal is to keep the matchups as close as possible.
+Novice, especially those with no competition experience, we try to match within 0 to 3 bouts.

 What if I don’t get a match or I have to drop out of the tournament, what is the refund policy?

 We understand that things happen and changes sometimes have to be made.
-With that said, If you do not get a match you will be refunded 100% of your entry fee with out question.
-If for what ever reason you have to drop out.
-A full refund will be given up until March 25th, 2020.
-No refunds will be given to drop outs after March 25th 2020.
+With that said, If you do not get a match you will be refunded 100% of your entry fee without question.
+If for whatever reason you have to drop out.
+A full refund will be given up until May 2021.
+No refunds will be given to drop outs after May 2021.